wanwenli/myblog/_posts/2013-06-19-Bootstrap-Everywhere.md

 ---
 layout: post
 title: "Bootstrap, bootstrap everywhere"
-category: programming
+categories: programming
-excerpt: Some thoughts with bootstrap framework.
+description: Some thoughts with bootstrap framework.
 ---
 In layman's terms,
 bootstrap is a CSS and Javascript framework designed to